 To be sure, most of us do not deliberately and blatantly steal other people’s money.
 We do not kill others.
 We do not bomb and destroy by pulling triggers or pushing computer buttons.
 We do not manipulate currencies nor stock markets.
 We do not gain power by rigging elections or passing draconian legislation.
 We do not accept bribes nor corrupt ourselves by selling out to the highest bidder who then demands that we dance to his tune.

 Well, do we?
 No, of course not, but how many of us regularly and religiously vote for someone who promises to do all of the above, not in so many words, but with veiled language which any thinking person could construe as meaning all those things?
 “Thou shalt not steal, except by majority vote?”
-How many of us support bloated military budgets because we, a family member, a close friend, or neighbors earn high salaries at a major arms manufacturer?
+How many of us support bloated military budgets because we, a family member, a close friend, and/or neighbor earn high salaries at a major arms manufacturer?
 How many applaud brutal government action against some “crappy, little country” because we like the feeling of being part of a society which is the “king of the hill”?
 How many justify “killing them over there so that we don’t have to kill them over here”?
 How many use the language of division and hatred in their everyday lives without ever stopping to think about what they are saying, never considering how it sounds or what it means simply because that is the way they have always talked?
 How many of us never think about such things and, if we do, we certainly never mention it to anyone else, especially if it means that saying so might upset someone who hears us?